My name is Lori and my husband doesn’t talk to me.

 It takes a lot to upset a guy like Jake but, when it does happen, it can be a very hard thing to deal with.

-It seems like, ever since he started behaving this way, it’s been nothing but arguments and tension in our house.
+Ever since he started behaving this way, it’s been nothing but arguments and tension in our house.

 I had already reached my breaking point because of it and was this close to evaluating our marriage because of it all.